 - Balance - personal well-being improves our work and makes our organization strong.

 Please review our current vacancies, and be sure to sign up to receive notifications for future opportunities.

 If a position is advertised in our current vacancies, it is open for application.

 Filing of Applications

-To be considered, your completed and signed city application must be received by 4 pm on the closing date specified in the job advertisement, unless otherwise indicated.
-You are welcome to submit an applications after the date indicated as the cutoff for first review, but please note there is no guarantee it will be reviewed.
-An electronic (typed) signature is acceptable.
+To be considered, your completed application must be received by the closing date specified in the job advertisement, unless otherwise indicated.
+If a position is open until filled, applications submitted after any priority application date may not be reviewed.

-Please read and follow the instructions on the application form.
+Please read and follow the application instructions.
 The quality and completeness of your application will determine whether or not you are considered for employment.